MintonGroup/swiftest/README.md

 ---

-**NOTHING IS CHECKED BELOW HERE**
 #### Updates to Swifter Included in Swiftest

 **Fraggle**

-To activate the Fraggle algorithm, set ```FRAGMENTATION``` in the **<span>param.in</span>** to ```YES```.
+To activate the Fraggle algorithm, set ```FRAGMENTATION```/```fragmentation``` to ```YES```/```True```, depending on the mode in which Swiftest is being run.
 When resolving a close encounter that results in a collision, Fraggle determines the regime of the collision as well as the mass, number, position, velocity, and rotation of all resulting bodies.
 This is distinct from Swiftest SyMBA's predecessor, Swifter SyMBA, which assumes that all collisions result in perfect mergers.

 Fraggle distinguishes the following collisional regimes: (1) perfect merging, which includes the cratering, partial accretion, and graze-and-merge regimes of Leinhardt & Stewart 2012, (2) disruption, which includes the partial erosion regime of Leinhardt & Stewart 2012, (3) super-catastrophic disruption, and (4) hit-and-run events which can be either ‘pure’ or ‘disruptive’.
-For more details on the collisional regimes used in Fraggle, please see Wishard et al. 2023 (in preparation).

 For every collision throughout the course of a simulation, Fraggle writes all details of the collision to the **fraggle.log** output file.
 An example of a collision, stored in the **fraggle.log** output file, is as follows: